 Bridgeport Car Accident Claim Damages

 To receive financial compensation from a personal injury claim, you must prove your damages, i.e., the losses you suffered.
-Pursuant to CT Gen Stat § 52-572h, you can claim compensatory and non-compensatory damages in a personal injury case.
+According to CT Gen Stat § 52-572h, you can claim compensatory and non-compensatory damages in a car accident case.
 Connecticut also allows you to seek punitive damages.

-An economic damages claim is meant to compensate you for the financial losses you suffered.
+An economic damages claim is meant to compensate you for your financial losses.
 Specifically, you can claim your past and future medical expenses.
 If your injuries temporarily or permanently affect your ability to work, you can claim your past and future lost wages.

 A punitive damages claim is not designed to compensate you for your injuries.
 Instead, it is meant to financially punish the person who caused your injuries.
-Claiming punitive damages requires you to prove the other driver operated their vehicle in a reckless or grossly negligent manner.
+Claiming punitive damages requires you to prove the other driver operated their vehicle recklessly or with gross negligence.

 Generally, you must present evidence of your injuries and financial losses to prove damages resulting from a motor vehicle accident.
-This will require you to testify regarding your injuries and present documentary evidence such as your medical records and bills.
+If your case goes to court, this will require you to testify regarding your injuries and present documentary evidence, such as your medical records and bills.
 If your injuries are life-threatening, your case will likely require testimony by an expert medical witness.

 Common Types of Car Accident Cases

-Statute of Limitations on Car Accident Claims in Bridgeport, CT
+What is the Statute of Limitations on Car Accident Claims in Connecticut?

-Connecticut, like all States, imposes a time limit by which you must file a lawsuit for your car accident.
+Like all states, Connecticut imposes a time limit by which you must file a personal injury lawsuit for your car accident.
 This is known as a statute of limitations.
-Pursuant to CT Gen Stat § 52-584, you have two years from the date of your accident to file a lawsuit.
+According to CT Gen Stat § 52-584, you have two years from the date of your accident to file a lawsuit.

 How Much Do I Have To Pay For A Bridgeport Car Accident Attorney?